 A while back, I wrote a piece that had nothing to do with food, but food became a running metaphor while I was revising.
 The food metaphor was so delicious (or maybe I was so hungry) that I rewrote the entire post with food on the brain.

-The blog posts I write with metaphors always get a lot of positive feedback; everyone seems to embrace them.
+The blog posts I write with metaphors get a lot of positive feedback; everyone seems to embrace them.
 Metaphors are clearly useful for enticing readers.

 So what makes metaphors work?